The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 One possibility is that the expert really wasn’t an expert and genuinely lacked problem-solving skills.

-The other possibility is that you experienced the Einstellung Effect; also known as the Problem-Solving Set.
-It clearly explains why gaining expertise in a domain can make you less creative at problem-solving.
+The other possibility is that you saw the Einstellung Effect in action; also known as the Problem-Solving Set.
+It explains why gaining expertise in a domain can make you less creative at problem-solving.
+It says that a person’s habitual expertise can block out simpler, more creative solutions.
 Not all experts are bad at creative problem solving but some do fall victim to the problem-solving set.

 This was first empirically observed in 1942 by Luchins & Luchins.
 We’ll look into that experiment and zoom-in into the details soon.
 Before that, let us look at the word itself.
 Einstellung is German for Setting as well as Attitude.